ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/overview.md

 ## Where to go next?

-Read more explanation about the other keyword arguments in the [Streamlined (online) inference](@ref manual-online-inference)section or check out the [Static Inference](@ref manual-static-inference) section.
+Read more explanation about the other keyword arguments in the [Streamlined (online) inference](@ref manual-online-inference)section or check out the [Static Inference](@ref manual-static-inference) section or check some more advanced [examples](https://reactivebayes.github.io/RxInfer.jl/stable/examples/overview/).